Skip to main content

 options: SendOptions

-Sends a message with advanced options like custom ID, edit attributes, or extra attributes.
+Sends a message with advanced options like a custom message ID, extra stanza nodes, or ephemeral expiration.

 options